Paddlebear/valteh-ipa-translit/README.md

 ## ipapy 0.0.9

-The project used the ipapy library version 0.0.9 as part of the projects code, since the pip available version has a bug, that needed to be fixed.
+The project used the ipapy library version 0.0.9 as part of the project's code, since the pip available version has a bug, that needed to be fixed.

 The library is under MIT.
-We give credit for the provided code to its original creators: add names here.
+We give credit for the provided code to its original creators: pettarin and Bram Vanroy on GitHub.

 ## Why not use hfst?

-The project wast made using windows machines, and the hfst and hfst_dev are only runnable in UNIX systems.
-We decided to create a custom solution for
+The project was made using windows machines, and the hfst and hfst_dev are only runnable in UNIX systems.
+Since our system does little in terms of morphological analysis, hfst was decided as unnecessary, and our solution can be implemented through simple json mapping.